The holiday season is nearly upon us.

 Including family in giving

 Even if that is the case in your area, you may be able to create your own opportunities.
 For instance, because I was familiar with the Shirley’s Place drop-in day center for people experiencing homelessness through Girl Scouts, our family carried over to them a donation of coats and hats.
-If you happen to be in Washington DC, here’s a list of neighborhood places that are looking for donations—chances are your area has many, too.

 Unique ways to give back